monarch-initiative/omim/README.md

 - `value`: any: Some form of data to review
 - `comment`: string (optional)

-#### 1. D2G Disease-defining but marked digenic
+#### 1. D2G: digenic
-This review case involves what would be otherwise considered a valid disease-gene (D2G) relationship, but for the fact that it quite unusually includes 'digenic' in the label, even though it only had 1 association.
+This review case involves what would be otherwise considered a valid, disease-defining disease-gene (D2G) relationship, but for the fact  that it quite unusually includes 'digenic' in the label, even though it only had 1 association.
 OMIM doesn't have a guaranatee on the data quality of its disease-gene associations marked 'digenic', so for any of these entries, it could  be the case that either (a) it is not 'digenic'; OMIM should remove that from the label, and Mondo can make an explicit exception to add the relationship, or could otherwise wait until OMIM fixes the issue and it will automatically be added, or (b) it is in fact 'digenic', and OMIM should add the missing 2nd gene association.

-#### 2. D2G: Disease-defining; self-referential
+#### 2. D2G: self-referential
 The unique characteristics of cases of this class are as follows:
 - Each case has 2 rows in `morbidmap.txt` and are part of a pattern.
 - Row 1: One row is a typical, valid, disease-defining entry.
 For the given phenotype MIM in that row, there are no